Thelma is a former field editor for "Taste of Home" magazine and has a huge collection of recipes submitted to her from cooks across the US.

-- Add egg mixture to flour.
+- Add egg mixture to the flour.
 Mix together well.

-- Add raisins and stir until dough holds together well.
+- Add raisins and stir until the dough holds together well.

 - Place cookies on the hot griddle.
 As the bottoms of the cookies brown, the tops will puff up.
 Then turn cookies over and brown the tops.

-I tried this recipe again and this time I added pecans.
+I tried this recipe again, and this time I added pecans.
 The nuts made them even more delicious.
 Be careful when adding nuts to any recipe as many people are allergic to them.
-If serving to your own family, you are aware of any issues.
-However, if making cookies to share at a gathering, it is probably better to omit them from the recipe.
+If serving them to your own family, you are aware of any issues.
+However, if you are making cookies to share at a gathering, it is probably better to omit them from the recipe.

-I don't know why this method of making cookies wouldn't work with a variety of cookies.
-I like the idea of the convenience of using all ready made dough from the refrigerated case in your store.
+I don't see why this method of making cookies wouldn't work with a variety of cookies.
+I like the idea of the convenience of using already made dough from the refrigerated case in your store.
 I plan to try a package of chocolate chip cookie dough soon!

 © 2016 Thelma Raker Coffone